 As I gained confidence as a homeschool teacher, I started teaching more subjects whole group.
 Read aloud, science and social studies were all studied as a whole-group, so we could combine to one divider for those items.

 I liked the reduction of extra stuff.
 Homeschool materials can get a little overwhelming at times!
+Keep the fun in the days with these school jokes.
+Organization is important, but we need to have fun too!

 This year I started planning ahead a bit more.
 I use a 5-section divider from IKEA to organize one week of work at a time.
 It mounts right to the wall, so reduces the clutter on the counters.